SrBrahma/visionmate-rn-application/README.md

 [![TypeScript](https://badgen.net/npm/types/env-var)](http://www.typescriptlang.org/)
 </div>

-# Visionmate Techinical Test - Henrique Almeida
+# Visionmate Techinical Test

 <!-- descriptionHere -->

-Technical test for Visionmate made in 2 days.
+Technical test for Visionmate made in 2 days by me, Henrique Almeida (SrBrahma).
 [Specifications](https://docs.google.com/document/d/11f0WuoDrUD9YkI0mEofYt246VmZW83o7xZkCCbgCBG4/edit?usp=sharing).

 When I was thinking about its color pallete and its UI, I remembered Visionmate has a website and I decided to not only follow its color scheme but to also add its hero video, the diagonal pattern present above the video and its logo.

 Project created using my [gev](https://github.com/SrBrahma/gev) npx tool, with the `rn` flavor to create React Native projects within a single command with my commonly used configs, such as my [eslint-config](https://github.com/SrBrahma/eslint-config-gev) and directories tree.

-I took advantage of this project and used React-Query v4 to learn about it, still on beta but with [relevant improvements](https://tanstack.com/query/v4/docs/guides/migrating-to-react-query-4).
-[Installation](https://github.com/TanStack/query/issues/3790#issuecomment-1179431860).

-I tried to balance the quality and not overdoing it.
+I tried to balance the quality and not overdoing it (but still, turned out to be great in just 2 days!).
 Some further improvements could be done, such as:

 * Use https://github.com/Flipkart/recyclerlistview in the Users List for improved list performance

-* The search bar could be on the Navigation's Header, but for time saving and just proof-of-concept I decided to leave it on the top of the Users List.

 <br/>